 It's important to ensure that your Power of Attorney is up-to-date and reflects your current wishes whilst you are capable of making those decisions.
-If you want to change your Power of Attorney, it's best to make a new Power of Attorney and destroy the old one.
+Quickly and easily make or update your Power of Attorney online now.

 This article contains information of a general nature only and is not specific to your circumstances.
 This is not legal advice and should not be relied upon without independent legal or financial advice, specific to your circumstances.